Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Introduction

-Spatial data are often prone to measurement error (ME) and GPS devices represent no exception.
-ME can arise at different stages of the data collection process and is typically linked to various sources such as: a) instrumental imprecision in the measurement of physical attributes; b) alignment and harmonisation of characteristics recorded at different spatial scales or domains; c) unobservable effects that are only approximated by surrogate information; d) preferential sampling or incomplete observations.
-Considering the context analysed in this paper, the traffic volumes computed from GPS devices may suffer from ME since, usually, only a small fraction of the vehicles circulating on a road network is equipped with a GPS receiver.
-Therefore, the estimates could suffer from underreporting, which may not be homogeneous in all parts of the network (i.e. it might have a spatial structure).
+Nevertheless, spatial data are often prone to measurement error (ME) and traffic figures derived from GPS devices represent no exception.
+ME can arise at different stages of the data collection process and is typically linked to various sources such as: a) instrumental imprecision in the measurement of physical attributes; b) alignment and harmonisation of characteristics recorded at different spatial scales or domains; c) unobservable effects that are only approximated by surrogate information; d) preferential sampling or incomplete observations \parencite{carroll2006measurement}.
+Considering the context analysed in this paper, the traffic volumes computed from GPS devices may suffer from ME since, usually, only a certain fraction of the vehicles circulating on a road network is equipped with a (TomTom) GPS receiver.
+Therefore, the estimates could suffer from underreporting which may not be homogeneous in all parts of the network (i.e. it might have a spatial structure).

-It is well known that ignoring ME leads to severe distortions in the statistical inference.
-The estimate of the regression coefficient associated to the imprecise covariate can be biased downwards (attenuation) or upwards (reverse attenuation), and even the effects of error-free regressors can be distorted, where the direction of the bias depend on the correlations between the variables.
-Furthermore, ME may cause a loss of power for detecting signals, whereas relevant features in the data can also be masked. \cite{carroll2006measurement} call these effects the \textit{``Triple Whammy of Measurement Error"}.
+It is well known that ignoring ME leads to severe distortions in statistical inference.
+The estimate of the regression coefficient associated with the imprecise covariate can be biased downwards (attenuation) or upwards (reverse attenuation), and even the effects of error-free regressors can be distorted, where the direction of the bias depends on the correlations between the variables.
+Furthermore, ME may cause a loss of power for detecting signals, whereas relevant features in the data can also be masked. \textcite{carroll2006measurement} call these effects the \textit{``Triple Whammy of Measurement Error"}.
+However, there are only a few studies that addressed this problem, adjusting for measurement error in spatial modelling.
+For example, the seminal papers by \textcite{BERNADINELLIetal1997} and \textcite{Xia1998SpatiotemporalMW} introduced Bayesian spatial and spatio-temporal models for disease mapping with errors in the covariates. \textcite{Li2009SpatialLM} developed spatial linear mixed models for a covariate observed with error, whereas \textcite{huque2016} proposed a semi-parametric regression model to correct ME in the spatial explanatory variables.
+More recently, in the context of road safety analysis, \textcite{XIE2018285} developed a classic measurement-error model to mitigate the potential bias due to measurement errors in traffic volumes when modelling pedestrian crashes at signalised intersections, whereas \textcite{KAMEL2020105612} extended the classic measurement-error model to a spatial setting to account for measurement error in traffic exposure when modelling cyclist-vehicle crashes.
+Finally, \textcite{XU2022106518} introduced a spatial Bayesian model to address the uncertainty arising from incomplete covariate information (called \emph{exposure data} in their paper) when modelling bicycle crashes.
+This is a problem strictly related to the one addressed here since augmenting the data to adjust for incomplete observation results in measurement error in the spatial variable.